TOSHISTATS/Classification-of-Japanese-news-with-BERT/README.md

-# BERT_multi

-Experiment of classification of Japanese news
+# Experiment of classification of Japanese news with BERT_multi